cezius/Neonatal-Respiration-Monitoring-Algorithm/README.md

 ```
 jupyter notebook
 ```
-Step 3:In the opened browser, open the following:
+Step 3: In the opened browser, open the following:
 ```
 RunRespMonitoringOnMyHDF5.ipynb
 ```